consulo/mono-soft-debugging/README.md

 ### What is it?

 This is - Mono Soft Debugger Library in Java.
-It based from Java (JDI).
+It based on JDI OpenJDK implementation.

 ### Usefull links